+Note 1: RAN5 work on this WI for 8Rx shall be started only after the completion of the dependent RAN5 WI listed in clause 2.3.

 In the conformance test WI, example bands would be selected from the above list based on the industry interest to complete the new RF test cases.

 5 Expected Output and Time scale